kabircse/Design-Principle-Pattern/README.md

         3.Behavioral Pattern:
           a.
 Strategy Pattern: Strategy Pattern is a design pattern in which a class behavior or its algorithm can be changed at run time.
+       /*
+        The main difference between a "factory method" and an "abstract factory" is that the factory method is a single method, and an abstract factory is an object.
+		*/
     Coupling: Coupling means the degree of one module depend on other module.
       	$storage = new Storage();
       	$user->new User($storage);//$user depend on $storage//